deborah-pardoq86q/notes/README.md

 # 2024-02-21
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can wait until later.
 Then, allocate time for each task based on its complexity and importance.
 Finally, use version control and other organizational tools to keep your code clean and easy to navigate.
 By following these tips, you will be able to complete your programming tasks more effectively and efficiently.

+# 2024-02-22
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially overlook more significant issues.
+Instead, a programmer should first ensure the code is correct, clear, and well-structured before fine-tuning for performance.
+It's a reminder to strike a balance between writing efficient code and maintaining its readability and maintainability.